 We have already seen that we can either write its name or its threshold value into a neuron.
 Another useful representation, which we will use several times in the following, is to illustrate neurons according to their type of data processing.
-See fig. 3.10 on the next page for some examples without further explanation - the different types of neurons are explained as soon as we need them.
+See fig. 3.10 for some examples without further explanation - the different types of neurons are explained as soon as we need them.